Corruption and Extortion in Italian

 What the word ‘concussione’ actually means in Italian, or rather refers to, is the crime of a public official requesting money for services, or using his position to obtain favors or services – a practice which is also known as ‘extortion’ when public officers are not involved.
 One translation of concussione is probably ‘graft’.

-An example would be when the local Italian planning officer whispers, ‘Of course we’ll grant you building permission, sir, but it may take a little time.
+An example would be when the local Italian planning officer says, ‘Of course we’ll grant you building permission, but it may take a little time.
 However, if you make me an offer, say around 10% of the development value, I can ensure that things will progress very rapidly indeed.’.
 You get the idea, I’m sure.

 Another example might be when someone holding public office calls the police to pressure them into releasing someone else, as is alleged to have happened in the RubyGate case involving Italy’s current prime minister, Silvio Berlusconi – who (15th February, 2011) faces charges of ‘concussione’.